This is part 2 of a post which began with the question “How do we get enough T3 into our thyroid hormone receptors?”

 No wonder so many of us are symptomatic while our FT3 levels are never measured, much less optimized to fit our individual metabolic needs.

-The lesson of all the literature on Low T3 Syndrome, also known as nonthyroidal illness (NTIS), is that Free T3 has a “basement” in health.
+The lesson of all the literature on Low T3 Syndrome, also known as nonthyroidal illness (NTIS), is that Free T3 has a “basement” level below which it cannot go.

 Nor are there any large, systematic studies of the vulnerability of thyroidless patients with chronic low T3 who then undergo lower T3 worsened by nonthyroidal illness syndrome (NTIS) who cannot recover health by raising their TSH to stimulate T3’s replenishment.

 It would raise too much alarm if it was discovered (or more likely, confirmed) that these reduced FT3 levels were harming many patients.
 Why would they study something that could undermine their status, and the status of their preferred form of thyroid therapy?